pytorch/rfcs/RFC-0013-input-descriptor.md

 ## `MetaTensorType` object

 We use `MetaTensorType` object to describe properties for a parameter of a scripted function/method.
 The complete set of input properties is not yet finalized (as it depends on the propagation pass implementation).

 If an attribute (e.g., `dtype`) has a `None` value, it means that no information about the attribute is known.
 ```
 class MetaTensorType:
-    def __init__(dtype=None, rank=None, shape:List[int]=None, device=None, requires_grad=None, layout=None, ...):
+    def __init__(dtype = None,
+                 rank:Optional[int] = None,
+                 shape:Optional[List[int]] = None,
+                 device = None,
+                 requires_grad:bool = None,
+                 layout:Tuple[LAYOUT,bool] = (NCHW, False),
+                 quantized = None,
+                 ...):
         self.dtype = dtype
         self.rank = rank
         self.shape = shape
         self.device = device
         self.requires_grad = requires_grad
         self.layout = layout
+        self.quantized = quantized
         ...
 ```
+where
+* `LAYOUT` is an enum representing `NCHW` and `NHWC` (TODO: there may be more layouts we shall support)

+### `shape`

-Note that shape is represented as a list of integers or strings to specify the (symbolic) length of each dimension.
+`shape` is represented as a list of integers or strings to specify the (symbolic) length of each dimension.

 * The length of the list corresponds to the rank of the tensor.
 * Any non-negative integer number presents actual number of elements along that dimension.
 * Any string represents a symbolic length.
 The same string represents the same symbolic length within the scope of input descriptors for one `torch.jit.script(...)` call-site.
+We use the following naming convention to differentiate two types of symbolic lengths:
+     * Dynamic symbolic length has a name string that starts with `?` (e.g., `?i`), representing a symbolic length whose runtime values may change across runs;
+     * Static symbolic length has a name string w/o starting with `?` (e.g., `i`), representing a symbolic length whose runtime values remain the same across runs

 Here are some examples of shape representation:
 ```
 [100, 200] # 100 by 200 2D tensor
 ["i", "i", 100] # 3D tensor, innermost dimension 100, outer two most dimensions the same
-["i1", "i2", "i3"] # 3D tensors with 3 independent lengths named as "i1", "i2", "i3"
+["i1", "i2", "?i3"] # 3D tensors with 3 independent lengths named as "i1", "i2", "i3", where runtime values of `i1`, `i2` do not change across runs and those of `i3` may change across runs
 ```

+### `layout`

+Property `layout` is specified by a tuple:
+- The first element of the tuple specifies the layout of the tensor.
+Possible values of `layout` are specified by `LAYOUT` enum (e.g., `NCHW` or `NHWC`);
+- The second element of the tuple is a boolean, when the boolean is true, the type checker (see later) will convert input tensors to the specified layout if needed be.

+Note that, while other properties are default to `None` in `MetaTensorType` constructor, `layout` is default to `(NCHW, False)`, where `NCHW` is the default tensor layout of PyTorch.

+### `quantized`

+TODO: add properties required for `quantized`

 ## Using input descriptor